“Little Trees are the Bee’s Knees” – David Byron Metzgar

 - “An Almost Famous Tree” story continues at the bottom of the Membership page.

-- Bob Grealish will start bonsai workshops at his house on May 7 at 6:00.
+- Bob Grealish will announce the next bonsai workshop at his house.
 Bring your trees for expert advice.

 - Bonsai Supplies: Remember to call Bob Dietz from Bonsai in the Burgh @ 724-348-4771 for all of your bonsai supplies, and he can bring them to a meeting for you or you can visit him in South Park.